fZpHr/getnextline_42/README.md

 For bonus functionality, you can modify the Get Next Line function to handle multiple file descriptors and/or custom buffer sizes.
 Additionally, you can implement error handling and improve efficiency for large files or special cases.

-## Notes

-- Make sure to handle memory allocation and deallocation properly to avoid memory leaks.
-- Test your implementation thoroughly with different input files and edge cases.